qyune/CMPT-732-Big-Data-Project/README.md

    sudo apt-get install postgresql libpq-dev postgresql-client postgresql-client-common
    ```

-6. SCP the codes to the master machine and use 'spark-submit' command to run the source file stored in the S3 or use Zeppelin notebooks to run the codes on your web browser.
+6. SCP the codes to the master machine and use 'spark-submit' command to run the codes or use Zeppelin notebooks to run the codes on your web browser.

-   If you decide to use spark-submit on EMR, here is an instruction article from AWS:
+   If you decide to use spark-submit on EMR, here is an instruction from AWS:

    https://aws.amazon.com/blogs/big-data/submitting-user-applications-with-spark-submit/